apache/directory-site/source/fortress/overview.md

 # Apache Fortress Overview

-FORTRESS is a standards-based authorization system, that provides role-based access control, delegated administration and password policy services using an LDAP backend.
+FORTRESS is an an ANSI INCITS 359 compliant Role-Based Access Control system.
+It provides APIs, services and web pages for performing security policy administration, review and enforcement.

 ## What's in it?